sdarlington/sdarlington.github.io/content/posts/2007-04-19-photo-book-test-printing-1.md

 Overall ordering the photobook has been a frustrating experience, even more so when you realise that most of the problems encountered suggest a lack of attention to detail rather than anything fundamentally wrong.

 I eagerly await the finished product — hopefully it will be worth it in the end.
+[^1]: They seem to go by half a dozen different names — including *myphotobook* — and the URL on their website seems to switch between them!
+[^2]: I note that PhotoBox are planning on launching a similar service shortly.